Part 2: Objects and Properties

 7. Use your mouse to zoom out until you can see Sat_Sensor's () field of view.

-8. Unlike the Sensor () object attached to a Facility () object which points up, a Sensor () object attached to an airborne object (e.g. Satellite () object) points down.
+8. Unlike the Sensor () object attached to a Facility () object that points up, a Sensor () object attached to an airborne object (e.g., Satellite () object) points down.

 1. Open Sat_Sensor's () properties ().